Sanjeevvarmabetter/Securitycamera/README.md

 We welcome contributions to this project.
 Feel free to open issues, suggest improvements, or submit pull requests.

-## License

-This project is licensed under the [Your License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - [OpenCV](https://opencv.org/): Open Source Computer Vision Library.
 - [IPFS](https://ipfs.io/): InterPlanetary File System for decentralized storage.
-- [Your Blockchain Framework]: Mention the blockchain framework or platform you're using.

 ## Author